-- Members who are volunteering in other areas of the hospital in addition to the monthly PFAC meetings: Alan Kern attends the quarterly Medical Staff Quality Committee - Ongoing goal is to have PFAC identify ways to help educate community on all services offered by TFHS, as well as provide input and feedback on current and future processes and systems. - Plan for 2023 is to address the current concerns and topics of interests within PFAC and the community Access to care, behavioral and mental health, senior citizen resources and services, incoming providers, etc. There is also a request from the PFAC to revisit certain topics more frequently (i.e., patient access and scheduling, patient billing/insurance). - PFAC meets every month, 9 months in the year.
-We do not meet during the months of July, August, or December. - Next PFAC meeting is November 21, 2023
+- Ongoing goal is to have PFAC identify ways to help educate community on all services offered by TFHS, as well as provide input and feedback on current and future processes and systems. - Plan for 2023 was to address the current concerns and topics of interests within PFAC and the community

+Access to care, behavioral and mental health, senior citizen resources and services, incoming providers, etc. There is also a request from the PFAC to revisit certain topics more frequently (i.e., patient access and scheduling, patient billing/insurance). - PFAC meets every month, 9 months in the year.
+We do not meet during the months of July, August, or December. - Next PFAC meeting is February 20, 2024